prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

 The Alertmanager instances will not be able to start up, unless a valid configuration is given.
 An config file Secret will be composed by taking an optional base config file Secret specified through the `configSecret` field in the Alertmanager resource Spec, and merging that with any AlertmanagerConfig resources that get matched by using the `alertmanagerConfigSelector` and `alertmanagerConfigNamespaceSelector` selectors from the `Alertmanager` resource.

-For more information on configuring Alertmanager, see the Prometheus [Alerting Configuration document][alerting-config].
+For more information on configuring Alertmanager, see the Prometheus [Alerting Configuration document](https://prometheus.io/docs/alerting/configuration/).

 ## AlertmanagerConfig Resource